oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 **Operator** - Tezos address which initiates token transfer operation.

-Transfer permission policy articular implementation is to be implemented as a separate plugable contract using transfer hook design pattern as recommended by FA2 standard.
+Transfer permission policy articular implementation is to be implemented as a separate pluggable contract using transfer hook design pattern as recommended by FA2 standard.

 Multi-asset contract supports atomic batch transfer of multiple tokens.